samyilin/dotfiles/README.md

    as distro/OS-agnostic as possible though, so opinionated setups will be of a less priority here.

-2. To force myself to learn bash programming, tmux configuration and so much more.
+2. To force myself to learn shell programming, tmux configuration and so much more.
 I had a less than perfect config before, so I use this project to motivate myself to learn more and live ( more or less) in the command line when it comes to coding or editing text.